OpenPlantMap/OpenPlantMap-API/README.md

-OpenSenseMap-API
+OpenPlantMap-API
 ================
-This is the back-end for [OpenSenseMap](http://opensensemap.org).
+This is the back-end for [OpenPlantMap](http://opensensemap.org).

-OpenSenseMap is part of the [SenseBox](http//sensebox.de) project.
-To get more information about OpenSenseBox and SenseBox visit the before mentioned links or have a look at this [video](https://www.youtube.com/watch?v=uTOWYa42_rI).

-The API has been built as part of my bachelor thesis at the ifgi (Institute for Geoinformatics, WWU Münster).
+The OpenPlantMap-API is based on the [OpenSenseMap-API] (https://github.com/sensebox/OpenSenseMap-API) and adapted for OpenPlantMap.

+OpenPlantMap is created within the course "SenseBox for People-Centered Urban Planning" at the Institute for Geoinformatics (WWU Münster).

+### Installation instructions
+The installation steps are the same like the of [OpenSenseMap-API] (https://github.com/sensebox/OpenSenseMap-API).
+The following instructions are copied from the README file of this project.
-### Technologies
+#### Technologies

 * [node.js]
 * [MongoDB]

-### Install dependencies (Ubuntu)
+#### Install dependencies (Ubuntu)

 It is assumed that you have installed node.js (developed using 0.10.26)